-Penn State’s women’s soccer team may not have always been considered one of the best, but the Nittany Lions have proven themselves especially tough in recent years.
-In 2012, Penn kicked off its reign of dominance by winning 15 straight Big 10 games over the course of the season — an all time record amongst women’s teams.
-The Nittany Lions then won the NCAA Women’s Soccer Championships in 2015, beating the powerhouse that is University of North Carolina.
+Penn State may not have always been considered one of the best colleges for soccer, but the Nittany Lions have proven themselves especially tough in recent years.
+In 2012, Penn kicked off its reign of dominance by winning 15 straight Big 10 games over the course of the season — an all-time record amongst women’s teams.
+The Nittany Lions then won the NCAA Women’s Soccer Championships in 2015, beating the powerhouse that is the University of North Carolina.

 New Brunswick, New Jersey

-In terms of best soccer colleges, NCAA Division I school Rutgers University is an athletic powerhouse, and their women’s soccer team competes in the highly competitive Big Ten conference.
+In terms of best soccer colleges, NCAA Division I school Rutgers University is an athletic powerhouse, and its women’s soccer team competes in the highly competitive Big Ten conference.
 The Scarlet Knights have dominated collegiate soccer since the team was officially established in 1984.
 Since then, the women have appeared in the NCAA Women’s Soccer Championships eight times as one of the best soccer colleges in the nation.

 Santa Clara University